ShipStream/middleware/README.md

 ### HTTPS Tunnel

-If you need to support callbacks and webhooks from systems not in your local development environment you need your url to be publicly accessible.
-One easy and free way to accomplish this is to use [ngrok](https://ngrok.com) or [localhost.run](https://localhost.run) which are simple tunneling services.
+If you need to support [events](#shipstream-events), [callbacks](#third-party-remote-callbacks) or [webhooks](#third-party-webhooks)
+(all use http requests from systems not in your local development environment), you need your middleware url to be publicly accessible.
+One easy and free way to accomplish this is to use [ngrok](https://ngrok.com) or [localhost.run](https://localhost.run) which are simple tunneling services which can expose your local development environment to a publicly-accessible https url.

 The ngrok service uses its own command line interface and is more robust, while localhost.run only requires the common `ssh` command.
+***Tip:*** Create an account with ngrok to get one free persistent subdomain which makes it easier to configure webhooks.

 ```
 $ ngrok http 80